Here's What's New in iOS 14

 Messages Gets a Revamp

 On top of more a bunch of new memoji options (including a new facemask customization), Apple is adding inline replies to Messages, allowing you to respond directly to a specific comment.
-And to make sure people know exactly who you’re respond too, you can now reply directly to someone using an “@” tag.
+And to make sure people know exactly who you’re responding too, you can now reply directly to someone using an “@” tag.
 Groups are also getting enhanced so you have a better idea of who is in a specific chat group and who talked most recently.

 Finally, for the chat groups you check out most often, Apple will now let you pin select chats in iOS 14, so the people and chats you care about the most always sit close to the top.